noahehall/theBookOfNoah/0current/aws/exams/associate-solutions-architect.md

 - last updated in 2023 for version SSA-C03
 - bookmark:
   - Exam Prep (With practice material) > module 1
-  - AWS Database Offerings > database architectures > architectures overview
+  - AWS Database Offerings > Amazon Neptune Service Primer
+- todos
+  - FYI: just by opening a lab marks it as completed, check the completed list and figure out which ones you still need to do